Interscholastic Equestrian Association

-The Interscholastic Equestrian Association (IEA) is a nonprofit organization that gives youth in grades 4-12 the opportunity to compete in team and individual equestrian competition without the financial burden of owning a horse.
+The Interscholastic Equestrian Association (IEA) is a nonprofit organization that gives youth in grades 4-12 the opportunity to compete in team and individual equestrian competition without the financial outlay of owning a horse.
 IEA offers competition across three disciplines: hunt seat, western, and dressage.
 Within each discipline, there are divisions for beginning through advanced riders.
-Since all riders compete on horses unfamiliar to them, there are regulations for the placement of riders new to IEA to account for the unique format.
+Riders compete on horses unfamiliar to them, and there are regulations for the placement of riders new to IEA to account for the unique format.
 IEA was founded in spring of 2002, and has since grown its membership to 14,500 members across 46 states.
-Teams can be formed through a school or barn.
+Teams can be formed through a school or riding stables.

 Hunt seat

 The hunt seat discipline offers both over fences classes and flat classes, judged on the riders equitation.
 Within hunt seat 11 divisions are offered.
 High school members can compete in either Varsity Open over fences (fences set at 2'6), Varsity Intermediate over fences (fences set at 2ft), or Junior Varsity Novice over fences (cross rails).
 Riders competing in these classes must also enter the corresponding flat classes.
 There are two flat only divisions; JV Beginner walk-trot-canter, and JV Beginner walk-trot.
 Middle school members can compete in Future Intermediate over fences (fences set at 2ft) or Future Novice over fences (cross rails), and the corresponding flat classes.
 There are two flat-only middle school divisions as well; Future Beginner walk/trot/canter, and Future Beginner walk/trot.
 For the 2019-2020 season, IEA introduced the Intro division for 4th and 5th grade riders.
 Intro riders may compete in Intro walk/trot/canter or Intro walk/trot, which do not accumulate team points.